SumoLogic/sumologic-opentelemetry-js/README.md

 ## Installation

-The easiest way to start collecting traces from yor website is to put the code below inside the `<head></head>` tags on your website:
+The easiest way to start collecting traces from your website is to put the code below inside the `<head></head>` tags on your website:

 ```html
 <script